Writing 2: Syllabus

 • Interrogate the text by asking questions, raising objections, and making observations.

-• Define any unfamiliar terms and link the text to any outside research you perform.
+• Link the text to any outside research you perform.

 At the end of this rigorous process you should have a simplified version of the essay as well as a number of critical observations, questions, and ideas that emerged in the process of reading.

-For more detailed information on the creation and purpose of these notes, read the chapter on “Critical Notes” in the Open Handbook.
+| For more detailed information on the creation and purpose of these notes, read the chapter on “Critical Notes” in the Open Handbook.

 Formal Papers